 The provider had a business continuity plan describing how they would deal with events that could disrupt the normal running of the practice.
+This was currently under review.

 The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
-We looked at two staff recruitment records.
+We looked at four staff recruitment records.
 These reflected the relevant legislation.

 We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.
 Staff ensured that facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.